amilz/epochs/README.md

-# The Epochs wip
+# The Epochs Program
-experimental solana on-chain nft generation
-_inspired by [Nouns](https://nouns.wtf/) and Solana's [Proof of History](https://solana.com/news/proof-of-history)_
+experimental SVM on-chain nft generation on Eclipse _inspired by [Nouns](https://nouns.wtf/) and Solana's [Proof of History](https://solana.com/news/proof-of-history)_

 There are 2 primary groups of instructions here:
 1. An "Epoch" Asset generated and auctioned every epoch in perpetuity.
 This includes asset generation, auction, and claim.
-2. A retroactive minting system called "Time Machine" that will create a "candy machine"-like mint experience for users to mint epoch's that have already passed (~600 epochs)
+2. ~~A retroactive minting system called "Time Machine" that will create a "candy machine"-like mint experience for users to mint epoch's that have already passed (~600 epochs)~~ (time machine will not be required assuming we launch on Epoch #1)

 ## Overview
 ### Instructions